[Solved] HTTP Error 503. The service is unavailable

 max_execution_time is similar to memory_limit.
 So if your PHP script exits early without producing response again you will get the same error.
 You can follow the same procedure as described above to fix max_execution_time as well.
 Make sure to set it to a high enough value so that your script is properly executed.

 We’ve pretty much discussed all the possible causes of “HTTP Error 503.
 The service is unavailable”.
 However, we recommend moving your sites to CyberPanel, because CyberPanel use LiteSpeed servers.
 This means in low-cost VPS you can host more sites, and using LSCache WordPress plugin you can avoid many such errors including HTTP Error 503.
 Because if your pages are cached, PHP engine is not used, thus giving other applications more resources to run.
 So in a low cost server you can run multiple sites at super fast speed and avoid such errors.
 You can learn in our OpenLiteSpeed vs NGINX comparision post as to why you would use CyberPanel and OpenLiteSpeed.
+You can find managed vps for us as well.

 You can also get our managed vps and let us do this for you.
 We offer 3 days trial (no credit card required, plus free migration and fully managed support)